Erki312/Nyx/README.md

 # Nyx
+Nyx - Modified Monochrome Astrophotography Camera
-Nyx is a modified Lumenera LW11059C camera designed for astrophotography, featuring a custom-built 7-position automated filter wheel.
-This setup optimizes the camera for deep-sky imaging, providing precise control over light capture and filtering to achieve professional-grade results.
+Nyx is a modified Lumenera LW11059C camera specifically designed for astrophotography, equipped with a custom-built 7-position automated filter wheel.
+This configuration enhances the camera's capabilities for deep-sky imaging, allowing for precise monochrome capture and detailed filter control, delivering high-quality astrophotography results